harness/developer-hub/docs/first-gen/continuous-delivery/model-cd-pipeline/approvals/approvals.md

 Select **Harness UI** in the **Ticketing System**.

-When needed provide a useful description, this field is optional, where is possible to use variables to give more information to the approvals audience.
+In **Description**, enter a useful description.
+You can use Harness variable expressions to give more information to the approvals audience.

 Select one or more **User Group(s)** to notify for the approval requests.